UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 In ML models, very often it is not possible to get 100% accuracy.
 How do you check how well your model is doing?

-In the classification setting, the `score()` function gives the accuracy of the model, i.e., proportion of correctly predicted.
+In the classification setting, `score()` gives the accuracy of the model, i.e., proportion of correctly predicted.

 Sometimes you will also see people reporting error, which is usually 1 - accuracy.